jreisinger/docs/blog/2023-01-19-playing-with-beelzebub.md

 ```
 eksctl create cluster --name beelzebub-cluster --region eu-central-1
-eksctl utils update-cluster-logging --enable-types=all --region=eu-central-1 --cluster=beelzebub-cluster
 ```

 It took about 15 minutes but went smoothly.

 # Deploy the honeypot into the cluster

-Next I just cloned the repo  and created the Kubernetes resources from within the repo:
+Next, I just cloned the [beelzebub](https://github.com/mariocandela/beelzebub/) repo and created the Kubernetes resources from within the repo:

 ```
 helm install beelzebub ./beelzebub-chart